-Another traditional Irish favorite that I’ve adapted to my real food lifestyle is Irish Bangers & Mash.
+One traditional Irish favorite that I’ve adapted to my real food lifestyle is Irish bangers & mash.
 Like many Irish dishes, it involves meat and potatoes, but I make it without the potatoes.
 This is a simple and satisfying meal.
-Try it on St. Patty’s day!
+Try it on St. Patty’s Day!

 What is Bangers and Mash?

-- While that is cooking, brown sausages in skillet over medium/high heat
+- While the cauliflower is cooking, brown the sausages in a skillet over medium high heat.

-- When sausages are cooked, remove from pan and add sliced onions
+- When the sausages are cooked, remove them from the pan and set aside.

-- Cook onions until soft and add beef broth to deglaze pan
+- Cook the onions until they are soft and add beef broth to deglaze pan.

-- Add coconut or arrowroot to thicken and spices to taste
+- Add coconut or arrowroot flour to the broth to thicken it

-- With immersion blender or hand blender, blend cauliflower, butter cream cheese and spices until smooth.
+- With an immersion blender or hand blender, blend the cauliflower, butter, cream cheese if using, and spices until smooth.